Processes Handling Academic Integrity Violations

 Any reporting questions should be sent by email.

-- The AIO notifies the student respondent via email (email address that is on record on Banner) within five business days of receiving an incident report.
-The notice must include the alleged violation(s) and any evidence received.
-The AIO may redact certain personal or irrelevant identifiers from those documents.
+- The AIO notifies the student respondent via email (the email address that is on record on Banner) within five business days of receiving an incident report.
+The notice must include the alleged violation(s).

 - The AIO investigates the report and may contact the reporter, the respondent, and any witness to request additional information.